esl/MongooseIM/doc/user-guide/Getting-started.md

 #### Note about session conflicts

 If you're going to connect several clients with the same username and domain (for example a phone and a laptop), please make sure they are using different resource names (a kind of device/client identifier).
-This should be configurable in account settings in every XMPP client.
+This should be configurable in the account settings of every XMPP client.

 Otherwise, the clients will keep disconnecting each other, because MongooseIM always terminates the older session in case of a conflict.